About the Technology Dependence Center

 While in the hospital, your child will be followed by the pulmonary consultation service, which includes a board-certified attending pediatric pulmonologist and a pediatric pulmonary fellow.
 This team works in close collaboration with the primary services in the intensive care settings.
 Other Technology Dependence Center staff, including the advanced practice nurses, nutritionist and social workers become involved as they are needed.

-Outpatient care (clinic visits)
+Outpatient care (office visits)

 We typically schedule outpatient appointments quarterly, but we will arrange follow-up visits more frequently if your child's condition requires it.
 During your child's visit, we will: